jaxjs/jaxjs/README.md

 RELEASE INFORMATION
 -------------------
-Jax JavaScript Library 5.5.0
+Jax JavaScript HTTP Library 5.5.0
 Released February 27, 2017

 OVERVIEW
 --------
-Jax JavaScript Library is a lightweight, robust JavaScript library that follows a set of standards and practices set and adhered to by other similar JavaScript libraries.
-It can be installed next to and work alongside other JavaScript librarires, such as jQuery.
+Jax JavaScript Library is a lightweight, robust JavaScript HTTP library.
+It can be installed next to and work alongside other JavaScript libraries, such as jQuery.

 Built-in features include:

-* Simplified AJAX Requests
+* Simplified HTTP Requests & Responses
-* Accessing Browser Data
+* Accessing Browser Information & Data
-* Handling Cookies
+* Cookies
 * Storage

 INSTALL